Pakistan : Peshawar Sustainable Bus Rapid Transit Corridor Project Project Design Advance

 Project Rationale and Linkage to Country/Regional Strategy

-Peshawar is the capital city of the North Western Province of Khyber Pakhtunkhwa (KPK) in Pakistan.
-Located 2-hour drive from the national capital of Islamabad, it sits in the Indus valley near the Afghan border.
-The last census was conducted in 1998 and based on current growth rates, the city's population is now estimated to be 1.6 million, projected to grow to 3 million by 2030.
-Rapid population growth has been impacted by Afghan refugee migration and internal displacement, resulting in 280,000 Afghan refugees and 100,000 displaced persons currently living in Peshawar, and housed in 18 informal settlements.
-As many of these people have limited resources and opportunities, the pressure to maintain infrastructure development and service provision in accordance with the demand for housing, transport and basic urban services is high.
-Car and motorcycle ownership is still low but increasing with a growing middle class.
-Combined with other factors such as inefficient public transport and weak traffic management to organize competing modes, the motorization exacerbates congestion and leads to increased air and noise pollution.
-Declining traffic conditions on key arterials have become unmanageable.
-With limited infrastructure, the city's UTS fails to provide mobility for all.
+Peshawar is the capital city of the northwest province of Khyber Pakhtunkhwa in Pakistan.
+A 2-hour drive from the national capital of Islamabad, Peshawar sits in the Indus valley near the Afghan border.
+Although the last census was conducted in 1998, the city's population was estimated at 1.8 million in 2016, and is projected to reach 3.0 million by 2030 based on current growth rates.
+Internal displacement and Afghan refugee migration has driven rapid population growth, and there is significant pressure to maintain infrastructure development and service provision in accordance with the growing demand for housing, transport and basic urban services.
+Car and motorcycle ownership remains low but is increasing due to a growing middle class.
+Combined with other factors such as inefficient public transport and weak traffic management to organize competing modes, motorization is exacerbating congestion and increasing air and noise pollution.
+Traffic conditions on key arterial roads have declined to unmanageable levels, with average peak hour travel speeds as low as 11 km per hour.
+No notable investment in public transport has occurred in decades.
+In contrast, recent large investments in various flyovers reflect the prioritization of private road transport.
+Due to its limited infrastructure, the city's urban transport system fails to provide mobility for all.

-Poverty is widespread in Peshawar.
-If almost 90% of men are employed, only 10% of women are employed due to fewer opportunities for economic independence.
-The poorest and women travel mostly on foot or use the existing and informal public transport facilities composed mainly of large and medium-size buses, and the popular pickups, which altogether serve around 70% of the total transport demand but represent only 43% of the total traffic.
-Responding to the high market demand, a large number of operators are currently plying along the city's key corridors without necessary permits and in a disorganized and inefficient manner.
-The bus fleet is in decay; bus stops are rudimentary, without information on schedule or itinerary; the ticketing system is obsolete; operators compete for passengers, worsening congestion and impairing safety.
-Traffic-based collisions are increasing, mainly affecting pedestrians.
-Surveyed, 84% of passengers complain about crowded and unsafe conditions during the rush period, and about the humiliating and bad behavior of drivers and conductors.
-A well designed and accessible public transport system would therefore offer substantial benefits to the urban poor and women.
+Poverty is widespread in Peshawar, with an incidence of 40%.
+The unemployment rate is about 10% for men but 90% for women, who have fewer opportunities to achieve economic independence.
+The poorest people and women travel mostly on foot or via informal public transport mainly comprising pickup trucks and large and medium-sized buses from the 1980s and 1990s.
+Altogether, these vehicles serve around 70% of the total demand for motorized transport, but represent only 43% of total traffic.
+In response to the high market demand, many operators without permits are plying the city's key corridors in a disorganized and inefficient manner.
+There is no effective public oversight of supply and demand or of the quality of public transport vehicles, bus stops are rudimentary and lack schedule and itinerary information, the ticketing system is obsolete, and operators compete for passengers, worsening congestion and impairing safety.
+The incidence of traffic collisions is increasing, mainly affecting pedestrians, and 84% of surveyed passengers complain about crowded and unsafe conditions during the rush period and the improper behavior of drivers and conductors.
+A well-designed and accessible public transport system in Peshawar would therefore substantially benefit the urban poor and women.

 Project Outcome